eGovStack/core-services/pdf-service/LOCALSETUP.md

 ### Local setup
 1. To setup the PDF-service, clone the [Core Service repository](https://github.com/egovernments/core-services)
-2. Open the terminal and run the following command

 2. Write configuration as per your requirement [Sample data config](https://raw.githubusercontent.com/egovernments/configs/master/pdf-service/data-config/tl-receipt.json) and [Sample format config](https://raw.githubusercontent.com/egovernments/configs/master/pdf-service/format-config/tl-receipt.json).
 3. In EnvironmentVariable.js file, mention the local file path of data and format configuration file under the variables `DATA_CONFIG_URLS: process.env.DATA_CONFIG_URLS`  and `FORMAT_CONFIG_URLS: process.env.FORMAT_CONFIG_URLS` while mentioning the  file path we have to add `file://` as prefix.
 If there are multiple file seperate it with `,` .